Change-in-velocity detection for multidimensional data

-\end{deff} Here, $ \mathrm{pen}(r)$ refers to the penalty term designed to prevent overfitting.
-We used a strengthened Schwarz Information Criterion (sSIC) penalty expressed as $\log(n)^{\gamma} \rho$ where $\rho$ is the number of parameter in the model and require $\gamma >1$ (refer to \cite{BaranowskiFryzlewicz2019, Piotr2014WBS}), and a speed-control penalty function to mitigate the occurrence of unrealistic speed values. {\fontsize{11}{8}\selectfont \begin{deff}[Penalty function]{def: Penalty}
+Here, $ \mathrm{pen}(r)$ refers to the penalty term designed to prevent overfitting.
+We used a strengthened Schwarz Information Criterion (sSIC) penalty expressed as $(\log n)^{\gamma} \rho$ where $\rho$ is the number of parameters in the model and require $\gamma >1$ (see \cite{BaranowskiFryzlewicz2019, Piotr2014WBS}), and a speed-control penalty function to mitigate the occurrence of unrealistic speed values.